-The housing market has been insanely hot throughout 2020 and the start of 2021.
+The housing market has been insanely hot throughout 2020 and 2021 – and has been likened to the market before the 2008 crash.
 Many people expected a housing crash when the COVID-19 pandemic arrived in the United States last spring, but the exact opposite happened.
 Housing markets that had been nascent for years started seeing inventory selling to sight unseen buyers.
 Values started to increase, and available inventory plummeted.
 Construction is booming as developers race to get new houses to market for eager buyers.
 What’s going on?

 As of the beginning of April, 2021, 42% of all homes were selling for more than their list price according to Redfin, an online real estate brokerage site.

 All of this activity has both homebuyers and economists concerned – is the growth in demand sustainable?
 Or will there be some exogenous factor that will cause a housing market crash in 2021, much like we saw in 2008?
 Consumers are increasingly concerned that we may be experiencing a housing bubble, but that may not actually be the case.